 - You have been unable to carry a pregnancy to term.

-Surrogacy in PA is a wonderful way to grow your family.
-We work hard to make the full process run as smoothly as possible from the first day you meet your surrogate mother until you bring your child home.
+Surrogacy is a wonderful way to grow your family in Pennsylvania.
+Our agency works hard to make the entire process run as smoothly as possible, from the first day you meet your surrogate mother until you bring your child home.

-The decision to become a surrogate mother is never taken lightly.
-You are offering an important gift to the intended parents.
+The decision to become a surrogate (also known as a gestational carrier) is never taken lightly.
+You are giving an incredible gift to your intended parents.
 It takes a special person to step up to the challenges of surrogacy, but the rewarding experience of bringing a new life into the world is well worth it.
-It is important to bear in mind that there are some requirements for working with our organization as a surrogate.
+It is important to bear in mind that there are some requirements for working with our organization.